-"How often should I get a massage?" is one of the most common questions we hear at the front desk.
-The honest answer is: it depends on what you want from it.
+"How often should I get a massage?" is one of the most common questions we hear at the front desk in Largo.
+The honest answer is that it depends on what you want from it.
+There is no universal right number — your goal, your body, and your routine all shape it.
+This guide walks through the practical version so you can land on a rhythm that actually fits your life in the Tampa Bay area.

 The Quick Reference